Are Handlers With Competitive Attitudes Good for the Sport of Dog Agility?

 Asher's Agility Debut

 Three years ago, I debuted my new sheltie, Asher.
-As a speedy boy who just loves to run, Bruce Springsteen's song "Born to Run" seemed to fit him in so many ways, especially with his lineage of great agility dogs, so I used that song for his debut agility video (see video to left).
+Asher is a speedy boy who just loves to run, so Bruce Springsteen's song "Born to Run" seemed to fit him in so many ways, especially with his lineage of great agility dogs.
+I used that song for his debut agility video (see above).
 Lyrics in the song say,

 "Someday girl I don't know when,